trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 It's called `wrapper` because `gcc` and `g++` are shell scripts that pass default locations to `glibc` locations and similar when call actual `gcc` binary.
-Tht hides in another package.
+That one hides in another package.

 **Tip 2**: `stdenv.cc.cc` is the unwrapped compiler binary used by `stdenv.cc` wrapper: